chanting - an ancient technique of devotion and trance

 Chanting means repeating certain words or sentences for a long time evoking a solemn, elated or ecstatic mood in the chanter and the listener .
 Various components like rhythm, melody, the sound of the words and the meaning of the words are harmonizing for your mind and body.
 It has been practiced allover the world by many tribal and religious groups for spiritual purposes, but also in war and fighting participants and supporters are using the same techniques to strengthen their courage.

-Clockwise: Tibetan monks, Christian monks in medieval times, Samburu people in Kenia, American indigenous people, Maori women, Brahmins from India. (photographs retrieved from various sources from the internet in July 2016)
+Clockwise: Tibetan monks - Christian monks in medieval times - Samburu people in Kenia - American indigenous people - Maori women from New Zealand - Brahmins from India.
+(Photographs retrieved from various sources from the internet in July 2016)

 Kirtan - a special style of chanting